google/blockly-samples/packages/dev/scripts/README.md

 ### `blockly-scripts start`

-Runs the extension in the development mode.
+Runs the package in development mode.

-Open [http://localhost:3000/test](http://localhost:3000/test) to view it in the browser.
+Open [http://localhost:3000/test](http://localhost:3000/test) to view the test playground in the browser.
 The page will reload if you make edits.

 ### `blockly-scripts build`

-Builds the extension for production to the `dist` folder.
+Builds the package into the `dist` directory.

 ### `blockly-scripts lint`